-I’m not sure why we didn’t go to Jidoor next, in hopes of finding Locke.
-Yes, Kyle and I are prone to ignore the whims of the plot, but we also have the Marathon rules telling us we have to recruit party members as soon as they’re available.
-Honestly, the only reason we went to the Coliseum was because it was closest and might have led us to Shadow.
+Kyle and I ignored this lead, and I’m not sure why.
+True, Kyle and I are prone to ignore the whims of the plot when we get an airship, but we also have the Marathon rules telling us we have to recruit party members as soon as they’re available.
+Honestly, the only reason we went to the Coliseum in the first place was because it was closest and might have led us to Shadow.
 (As you can tell from our fruitless trip to the Coliseum, Kyle and I weren’t looking at a walkthrough at the time: we simply knew that every party member was up for grabs somewhere and so we wouldn’t be violating the rules by enjoying things without spoilers.)
 Nevertheless, Kyle and I chose to go to Maranda to track down Cyan instead of Locke, even though we’re not a fan of Cyan.
 I’m not sure why.
-Some mysteries are lost to time… although it was probably just the first town we found while flying around the world at random.
+Some mysteries are lost to time… although it may be that Maranda was the first town we found while flying around the world at random.

 When we arrived in Maranda, we learned that Cyan had already left.
 We also found Lola, the girlfriend of the wounded/ill soldier who had formerly been living in Mobliz, the town that had been destroyed by evil god laser.
 Ah ha ha, ha, ahhh… this is awkward.
 To make matters worse, it seemed she was still receiving letters from her fiancé, and Celes recognized the handwriting as being Cyan’s (how she did this, I don’t know.
 I can’t say that writing has played a very prominent role in the plot of FFVI up to this point.
-Was she spying on messages intercepted from Doma?).
+Was she spying on messages intercepted from Doma back in her imperial days?).
 She concluded that he had been keeping up the ruse that Lola’s fiancé was still alive to keep Lola happy.
-The pigeon delivering the letter appeared (in our psychic vision??) to go to the town in the north end of the continent, past Jidoor.
+The pigeon delivering the letter appeared (what, in our psychic vision??) to go to the town in the north end of the continent, past Jidoor.

 We stopped off in Jidoor in hopes of finding Locke, but has no luck there either.
 However, we did hear that a painting of the Emperor had been put up in the artisan’s house at the north end of town, which might have explained that cryptic hint from earlier.
 We also heard a rumour about a little girl, probably Relm, hanging out inside the collector’s place, so we cut off our plans to follow Locke or Cyan to track her down instead.